electricimp/Usb/README.md

 These are the functions your usb driver class must override.
 The default behavior for most of these function is to throw an error.

-#### getIdentifiers()
+#### match(*deviceObject, interfaces*)

-Method that returns an array of tables containing VID PID pairs.
-These identifiers are needed when registering a driver with the Usb.Host class, [see registerDriver()](#registerdriverdriverclassidentifiers).
-Once the driver is registered with USB.Host, when a device with a matching VID PID combo is connected, an instance of this driver will be passed to the callback registered to the "connected" event.
+Method that returns a driver object or null.
+These method checks if current driver could support all the provided interface for the current device or not.
+Match method could be based on VID, PID, device class, subclass and interfaces.
+This method is mandatory and it is not possible to register driver withou this method, [see registerDriver()](#registerdriverdriverclassidentifiers).
+Once the driver is registered with USB.Host, then `mathc()` method will be called  on each device "connected" event.

 ##### Example